vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 Having standard at the table storage layer could bring deeper integration between heterogeneous query engines.

-For instance, we could have a database system that is built on data lake tables.
+For instance, we could have a database system that is built on Data Lake tables.
 It could, for instance, add indexes on top of Apache Delta Lake.
 This wouldn't require re-ingesting the data, simply indexing it.
 Other databases could add other meta data on their own.

 ### Serverless